jordan-public/underwriterless-launchpad/README.md

 [This project](https://ethglobal.com/showcase/underwriterless-lpad-ajssq) was created at the [ETHGlobal Brussels 2024](https://ethglobal.com/events/brussels) hackathon.
 It did not win prizes and was left unfinished as I discovered a design flaw in Uniswap V4 and Pancakeswap V4, as described in the "Locks" section below.
-Uniswap V4 imminently changed the design from multiple locks to single lock afterwards, jst before the release.
+Uniswap V4 imminently changed the design from multiple locks to single lock afterwards, just before the release.

 # underwriterless-launchpad
 Fund your startup without an underwriter